K-rishav/Same-Day-Delivery/README.md

     <summary><b>Confluent Cloud Web UI</b></summary>

 1. On the navigation menu, select **Connectors** and **+ Add connector**.
-1. In the search bar search for **Databricks** and select the **Databricks deltalake Sink** which is a fully-managed connector.
+1. In the search bar search for **Databricks** and select the **Databricks delta lake Sink** which is a fully-managed connector.
-1. Create a new Databricks deltalake Sink connector and complete the required fields using `actual_databricks_sink.json` file.
+1. Create a new Databricks delta lake Sink connector and complete the required fields using `actual_databricks_sink.json` file.

 </details>
 <br>